Capital One SavorOne Credit Card review

-Another advantage of the Capital One SavorOne is no foreign transaction fees on purchases made outside of the US, which is uncommon for cards with no annual fee.
+Another advantage of the Capital One SavorOne is no foreign transaction fees on purchases made outside of the U.S., which isn’t exactly common for cards with no annual fee.

-Few credit cards provide a good cash sign-up bonus with no annual fee, but the Capital One SavorOne makes it as easy as possible.
-With the Capital One SavorOne, you can earn a $150 cash bonus when you spend $500 on purchases within the first three months of opening your account.
+Few no annual fee credit cards provide a good cash sign-up bonus, but the Capital One SavorOne makes its fair intro offer easy to earn.
+You’ll earn a $150 cash bonus when you spend $500 on purchases within the first three months of opening your account.

 Essentially, by spending the minimum, you will effectively get 30% back—a sum larger than most average cash-back credit cards with an initial cash bonus offer.
 The $500 bonus will appear as a statement credit within two months of meeting the spending requirement.